deeporiginbio/deeporigin-client/docs/how-to/auth.md

 be used in subsequent interactions with Deep Origin.

 !!! info "Authenticating"
-    In most cases, you only need to authenticate to the Deep Origin platform once.
+    In most cases, you only need to authenticate to the Deep Origin OS once.
     You do not need to authenticate every time you use the client or the CLI.

-!!! question "Authenticating on Deep Origin Workstations"
+!!! question "Authenticating on Deep Origin workstations"
-    Automatic authentication is currently being worked on on Deep Origin Workstations.
-Presently, you will still have to authenticate (once) manually on Deep Origin Workstations.
+    Presently, workstation users must authenticate (once) to the Deep Origin OS.
+We plan to develop the capability to automatically authenticate workstation users.